-basis to dismiss this petition.
+Employee's failure to respond to the February 16th and May 1st Orders provides another basis to dismiss this petition.
 OEA Rule 621.3 grants an Administrative Judge ("AJ") the authority to impose sanctions upon the parties as necessary to serve the ends of justice.
 The AJ may, in the exercise of sound discretion, dismiss the action if a party fails to take reasonable steps to prosecute or defend his appeal.
 Specifically, OEA Rule 621.3(b)-(c) provides that the failure to prosecute an appeal includes failing to submit required documents after being provided with a deadline for such submission.
 Moreover, this Office has held that failure to prosecute an appeal includes a failure to submit required documents after being provided with a deadline for such submission.
-The February 15th and May 1st Orders advised Employee of the consequences for not responding, including sanctions resulting in the dismissal of the matter.
+The February 16th and May 1st Orders advised Employee of the consequences for not responding, including sanctions resulting in the dismissal of the matter.
 Employee's responses to these Orders were required for a proper resolution of this matter on the merits.
-Accordingly, I find that Employee has not exercised the diligence expected of an appellant pursuing an appeal before this Office and this presents an alternate ground for dismissal of this matter.